FABFILTER VOLCANO 3

 M/S Filtering: Polar Level*

-M/S filtering is very good for changing the frequency balance between the mid and side signals of a stereo source; it can add subtle stereo width that is mono-compatible.
-This technique will not work on a mono source and will only have limited effectiveness on a stereo source with limited side signal; you cannot boost what is not there!
+M/S filtering is very good for changing the balance between the mid and side signals of a stereo source; it can add subtle stereo width that is mono-compatible.
+Keep in mind that this technique will not work on a mono source and will only have limited effectiveness on a stereo source with a limited side signal; you cannot boost what is not there!

 An interesting aspect of using Volcano 3 instead of, say, Pro Q3 for this technique is pushing the drive to add harmonics, which creates additional frequency content in the mid or side channel.
 While the saturation is not dependent on the filter’s centre or corner frequency, it is heavily dependent on filter settings.